 The story continues from last week’s post titled; “What we learnt working with the FBI: Part 1”.

-SYDNEY OFFICE - AUSTRALIA 7.34AM: Upon reflecting on the biological and…Continue
+SYDNEY OFFICE - AUSTRALIA 7.34AM: Upon reflecting on the biological and biochemical information the FBI had provided it was necessary that an…Continue

 Added by Craig Mowll on August 31, 2015 at 10:21 — No Comments